Updated November 1, 2019

 Student loan forgiveness (also known as cancellation and discharge of student loans) is the act of releasing a borrower from their obligation to repay all (or a portion) of their federal student loan(s), including the principal and interest.
 It is only provided under certain circumstances, to those with federal loans, and to borrowers who meet certain eligibility requirements.
-While it may seem hard to qualify for student loan forgiveness, there are a variety of options available, all of which intend to significantly reduce or eliminate student loan debt.
+While it may seem hard to qualify for student loan forgiveness (see how less than 1% of applicants were approved for Public Service Loan Forgiveness), it’s helpful to understand the circumstances that would qualify for student loan forgiveness so you can be sure you aren’t missing out.
+There are a variety of options available, all of which intend to reduce or eliminate student loan debt.

-This introductory guide to student loan forgiveness aims to help readers familiarize themselves with the options and eligibility requirements surrounding federal student loan forgiveness and includes: student loan forgiveness categories, income-driven repayment plans, state, and city-sponsored forgiveness options, and what happens once a student loan forgiveness application is approved or denied.
+This introductory guide to student loan forgiveness aims to help readers familiarize themselves with the options and eligibility requirements surrounding federal student loan forgiveness.
+It includes student loan forgiveness categories, income-driven repayment plans, state, and city-sponsored forgiveness options, as well as explains what happens once a student loan forgiveness application is approved or denied.

 Student Loan Forgiveness Categories